SmartBear/testengine-cli/README.md

 ### Install an SLM license
 To install an SLM license, specify `type=slm`, and then options `accessKey` or `licenseServer` or both to specify from where you wish to check out your SLM license.
+If port is not specified it will automatically add default port for server on-premise 40892.

 `testengine license install type=slm accessKey=c5c4f014-4745-44a8-bfab-c0df7c66c5a7 licenseServer=https://mySlmServer:40892`